HV and LV Power Supplies, Fusing, Soft Start, Regulators and more

-Updated 10/29/2023: This page presents series of links and articles regarding power supply construction, safety and other aspects.
+Updated 2/18/2025: This page presents series of links and articles regarding power supply construction, safety and other aspects.
 Please return often as I add more content.
-Note that I am not an engineer – these are mostly references that I thought were useful and some things I’ve done in the past.
+I am not an engineer – these are mostly references that I thought were useful and what I’ve learned from 60 years of building power supplies.

 Fusing the HV supply (a Littlefuse “white paper”)